SuperJedi224/ForceLang/docs/stdlib/datetime.md

 `datetime.timer`: Returns a new `Timer` instance.

-`datetime.wait <time>`: Pause execution for approximately the specified number of milliseconds, then returns the number of milliseconds actually waited.
+`datetime.wait <time>`: Pauses execution for approximately the specified number of milliseconds, then returns the number of milliseconds actually waited.